Representation Learning in Earth Science

 Who we are

-AtmoRep is a multi disciplinary collaboration among Computer Scientists from the University of Magdeburg, Earth Scientists from the Jülich Supercomputing Center and physicists from CERN.
+AtmoRep is a multi disciplinary collaboration among Computer Scientists from ECMWF, Earth Scientists from the Jülich Supercomputing Center and physicists from CERN.

 Christian Lessig

-Christian Lessig is assistant professor at Otto-von-Guericke-Universitat Magdeburg.
+Christian Lessig is a machine learning expert at ECMWF, the Eropean Center for Medium Weather Forecast.
 His background is in computer science but he also works today in scientific computing and numerical analysis.
 In the last years, his research moved towards addressing climate change, in particular by developing hybrid weather and climate simulation models that combine classical discretizations of the governing partial differential equations with neural networks that account for phenomena that are too expensive to simulate or whose physics is not well understood.

 Ilaria Luise